RValanki/Keep-Me-Posted/README.md

 # Keep-Me-Posted

 **Keep Me Posted (KMP)** is a powerful web application designed to streamline your meeting processes by providing concise summaries of meeting discussions.
-KMP allowes users to focus on productive conversations rather than wasting precious time documenting meeting minutes.
+KMP allows users to focus on productive conversations rather than wasting precious time documenting meeting minutes.

 ## Team Members